Robert Rich (musician): Biography

-1980s: sleep concerts and early career
+1980s: Sleep concerts and Early Career

-During Rich's time at Stanford University in the 1980s, he became well known in the San Francisco Bay Area for giving live night-time performances for somnolent or sleeping audiences.
-These were experiments to influence REM cycle sleep with auditory stimulus.
+When Rich was a freshman at Stanford University in the 1980s, he gave free sleep concerts from the lounge of his dormitory.
+After positive results, he began performing around the San Francisco Bay Area.
+These performances were experiments to influence REM cycle sleep with auditory stimulus.
 They were usually nine hours long and lasted from 10 p.m. to 7 a.m.
 During these performances, he would generate abstract drones and atmospheres while the audience dozed in sleeping bags that they brought themselves.
-In the morning he would end the concert with piano solos.
-He would then serve tea to the audience.
+In the morning, he ended the concert with piano solos and served tea.

 During this time, he released four albums on cassette: Sunyata (1982), Trances (1983), Drones (1983), and his first live album titled Live (1984).
-The first of these was recorded when he was 18.
-The music on these albums reflects similar drone music atmospheres to those of his sleep concert series.
+He recorded the first album when he was 18 years old.

+At Stanford, Rich earned his degree in psychology, studying sleep and consciousness with Stephen LaBerge, an expert in lucid dreaming.
+Rich cites dreams as inspirations for his compositional process.

 Rich applied to study at Stanford’s Center for Computer Research in Music and Acoustics.
-He scheduled a meeting with John Chowning, the founder of the class and inventor of FM synthesis.
-When Chowning saw Rich’s first three albums, Rich was approved for the class.
-This was a unique privilege for an undergraduate with incomplete formal music training.
+He organized a meeting with John Chowning, the founder of the class and inventor of FM synthesis.
+When Chowning saw Rich’s first three albums, he was approved for the class.

-In 1983, he and Rick Davies together with a bassist named Andrew McGowan formed a group called "Urdu".
-It performed several live concerts in the San Francisco Bay area.
-The group dissolved after a live radio broadcast in 1984.
-Some of the group's recorded material was released as a self-titled album in 1985.
+In 1983, he and Rick Davies together with a bassist named Andrew McGowan, formed a group called "Urdu".
+They performed several live concerts in the San Francisco Bay area between 1983-1985.
+Some of the group's recorded material was released as a self-titled cassette in 1985.

-In 1987, he released an album titled Numena.
-This was the beginning of a new sound for Rich.
-It was his first album to explore complex rhythmic patterns, a wider range of acoustic instrumentation, and just intonation.
-It was also his first album to be released on CD originally.
+In 1985, Rich recorded an album titled Numena, which was released two years later.
+He composed it upon request from a Swedish music label started by one of his fans.
+This album marked the beginning of a new sound for Rich; it was his first album to explore complex rhythmic patterns, a wider range of acoustic instrumentation, and just intonation.

+Rich recorded Geometry between 1986-1987, which was released in 1991.
+Rich was inspired by the symmetry and unity in Islamic patterns.
+Rich refers to this abstract and symmetrical sound as "shimmer."
+Another contrasting style present in this album Rich calls "glurp," which represents organic, liquid, and subterranean sounds.

+Rich's best-selling CD was Rainforest (1989), which sold 50,000 copies.